lakindu2002/TrackCovid/README.md

 # TrackCovid

+This repository is owned and maintained by Lakindu Hewawasam.

 Android Application with Java integrated to Sri Lankan COVID API to fetch and display data

 ## API Used